Bloom-host/BloomDocs/docs/billing/stripe.md

 sidebar_label: Stripe Subscription
 description: This guide will show you how to setup a Stripe subscription and how to cancel it if neccesary.
 keywords:
-  - Stripe
+  - stripe
-  - Subscriptions
+  - subscriptions
-  - Stripe Recurring
+  - stripe recurring
 ---

 <div class="text--center">